Inji (singer): 2022: First singles and TikTok success

 Gürün's first single, "Gaslight," was produced by fellow Penn student Alex Graf, who had previously been the drummer in her jazz project.
 The song was made "basically [...] in a week" with a beat Alex created in his dorm room.
 A demo of the song posted to TikTok went viral and propelled Gürün's popularity to reach some of the most popular creators on the website, including Charli D'Amelio and Bella Poarch.
 The song reached over 300,000 streams on Spotify in under two weeks.

 The follow-up single, "Madeline", received similar success, which was further pushed by—among several—Gürün's appearance on Tidal's Rising Artist and airplay on BBC's Radio 1.
 Notably, the singer also appeared on Samsung's miniseries Make It With Nile Rodgers, hosted by Nile Rodgers.

 2023: "The One" and debut EP

 Gürün's first release of the year, "The One", continued the singer's viral stardom.
 The song, described by Inji as "the new single girl anthem", was later remixed by Marc Kinchen and Lee Foss.
 "The One" was featured in EFootball '24.
+Along with this, in 2025 her song "GOOD TIME GIRL" was featured in EA FC 26.

 LFG, Inji's first EP, was released via Astralwerks on July 21, 2023.